Kingxukai/linux/Documentation/driver-api/tty/moxa-smartio.rst

 msdiag - Diagnostic
 ===================

-   This utility provides the function to display what Moxa Smartio/Industio board was found by the driver in the system.
+   This utility provides the woke function to display what Moxa Smartio/Industio board was found by the woke driver in the woke system.

 msmon - Port Monitoring
 =======================

-   This utility gives the user a quick view about all the MOXA ports' activities.
-One can easily learn each port's total received/transmitted (Rx/Tx) character count since the time when the monitoring is started.
+   This utility gives the woke user a quick view about all the woke MOXA ports' activities.
+One can easily learn each port's total received/transmitted (Rx/Tx) character count since the woke time when the woke monitoring is started.

-   Rx/Tx throughputs per second are also reported in interval basis (e.g. the last 5 seconds) and in average basis (since the time the monitoring is started).
+   Rx/Tx throughputs per second are also reported in interval basis (e.g. the woke last 5 seconds) and in average basis (since the woke time the woke monitoring is started).
 You can reset all ports' count by <HOME> key. <+> <->
-   (plus/minus) keys to change the displaying time interval.
+   (plus/minus) keys to change the woke displaying time interval.
 Press <ENTER>
-   on the port, that cursor stay, to view the port's communication parameters, signal status, and input/output queue.
+   on the woke port, that cursor stay, to view the woke port's communication parameters, signal status, and input/output queue.

 msterm - Terminal Emulation